-David is from Belgium and has been teaching in Thailand for one year.
-He particularly enjoys teaching the 14+ age group.
+David is from Belgium, lives in Bangkok and has been in Thailand for 1 year.

 Q1.
 How long have you been teaching in Thailand?

 Q2.
 What age group do you prefer teaching and why?

 14+ as they are able to learn more complex things about grammar but also culture and the world around them and beyond that.
 They can see things from different perspectives and can give more concise opinions themselves.

 Q3.
 What is the best thing about living and working in Thailand in your opinion?

 Good warm weather and great people to be around with but also just a relaxing atmosphere at work too.

 Q4.
 If you had to move to teach English somewhere else, which country would be next on your list and why?